textmagic/textmagic-rest-csharp-v2/docs/TextMagicApi.md

             Configuration.Default.Password = "YOUR_PASSWORD";

             var apiInstance = new TextMagicApi();
             var image = new System.IO.Stream(); // System.IO.Stream | List avatar.
-Should be PNG or JPG file not more than 10 MB var id = 1;  // int? |
+Should be a PNG or JPG file not more than 10 MB. var id = 1;  // int? |

             try
             {
-                // Add an avatar for the list ResourceLinkResponse result = apiInstance.UploadListAvatar(image, id);
+                // Add an avatar for a list ResourceLinkResponse result = apiInstance.UploadListAvatar(image, id);
                 Debug.WriteLine(result);
             }